Rafiot/2018_Metz/README.md

 This file is text, so you can read it easily but the content is made of multiline blocks.

-Use the `validate.sh` script to make sure the files tou generate are the same as the source files.
+Use the `validate.sh` script to make sure the files you generate are the same as the source files.

 Step 1